riazul701/dev-notes/Hardware/Monitor-HW/_Monitor-HW.md

 ## Important

+* If monitor does not have "AMD FreeSync" feature and used with AMD processor/graphics-card, then shows no picture and "Out Of Range" Error. <sup>{34}</sup>

 * NEVER BUY GLOSSY MONITOR, ALWAYS BUY MATTE/ANTI-GLARE MONITOR.

 * Above 100 PPI Is Good For Reading Text And Programming.
 Do Not Go Beyond 24 Inch For Full HD.<sup>{19} {20} {21}</sup>